 This talk is best for: Medical Humanities, Religious Studies, Asian Studies, practitioners of Buddhism and/or meditation.

 With the flourishing of the Silk Roads in the first centuries C.E., the two relatively independent worlds of Indo-European and East Asian medicine came into sustained conversation for the first time.
 This moment in history represents one of the most significant and best-documented instances of cross-cultural medical exchange in the pre-modern world, and Buddhism played a surprisingly central role in facilitating this exchange.
 While many sources of Indo-Sinitic medical exchange are no longer extant, a survey of medieval Chinese Buddhist texts from approximately 150-1000 C.E. finds that Indo-European medical terminology, doctrines, and metaphors were carried to China as part and parcel of the transmission of the philosophies and practices of the religion.
 These texts reveal that medicine and religion were intimately intertwined in medieval Asia, but they also demonstrate intriguing resonances with the globalization of Buddhism in the contemporary period.

-This talk is best for: History, Religious Studies, Asian Studies, practitioners of Asian medicine.
+This talk is best for: History, Religious Studies, Asian Studies.

 A Metamodern Approach to Asian Medicine

 All too often, practitioners and scholars of Asian medicine have failed to engage in productive dialogue.
 Despite best intentions, strong epistemological differences have ensured that, when they do come together, these two communities have tended to speak past one another.
 A long-time practitioner, historian, critic, and fan of Asian medicine, Dr. Salguero will provide an overview of these differences, and why previous efforts to bridge them have not been successful.
 Drawing on his long-term navigation of both practitioner and scholarly communities, he will then propose metamodernism as a framework for engaging in deeper dialogue.